jamie-ralph/data-career-analysis/README.md

 be using the survey responses to model industry salaries (converted to US Dollars or USD).
-Huge credit goes Julia Silge’s brilliant analysis of [gender and salary in the tech industry](https://juliasilge.com/blog/salary-gender/) from which I’ve re-used R code for cleaning and filtering the data.
+Huge credit goes Julia Silge’s brilliant analysis of [gender and salary in the tech industry](https://juliasilge.com/blog/salary-gender/) for both inspiring the project and for providing useful code for wrangling the survey data.

-#### Notes on data preparation
+#### Notes on data prep

 To fit a more accurate model of salary the data were filtered to: